SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/player_changes_en.md

 You can put _any_ item (1 pc.) in the helmet clothing slot.
 Some items will have functionality when worn this way, such as lighting the way with a {% symlink torch, Torch %}, or allowing other {% symlink player, Players %} to ride on you with a {% symlink saddle, Saddle %}.

+## {% href_link 🤸 | Movement %}

+### {% href_link 🌊 | Swimming improvements %}
+When swimming on the surface of water, air won't be consumed, which allows you to swim quickly without getting out of breath.

+When sprinting on the surface of water, you can enter swimming mode, even if the water is one block high.

+Ability to jump out of the water onto a block above the water.

 ## {% href_link 🤝 | Player interactions %}

 ### {% href_link ❔ | Stealth %}